hrtovey/heather-website/src/post/2021-09-10_what-is-liquid.md

 Here, we're going through all of the articles in our blog using the `for` keyword.
 And if that statement doesn't make any sense to you, that's okay.
 It will make more sense as you get to play around with Liquid yourself.

-For now, here's a breakdown of what we're doing.
-As we go through each article in the list, we are:
+For now, here's a breakdown of what's happening.
+As we go through each article in the list using Liquid, Liquid transforms our code into HTML by:

-- taking the HTML for the entire list item
+- taking the Liquid for the list item

 ```html
 <li class="blog-list__item">